SENDAS Conference 2023

 Pre-conference Employee Workshops

-A featured speaker will open the conference week on Monday, April 17 at the Red Mountain campus.
-The featured speaker session and pre-conference workshops are open to MCC employees.
-Visit the CTL website for more information.
+A featured speaker opened the conference week.
+The featured speaker session and pre-conference workshops were open to MCC employees.

 Zina Mercil